MEDC0106/PythonWorkshop/README.md

 ## Workshop Format

-This workshop takes place over three sessions
+This workshop takes place over three sessions, consisting of a set of introductory notebooks and exercises to complete.
+You should complete the introductory notebooks in the current session before attempting the excersises, unless you are already comfortable with the material.
+The exercises contain a mix of easy to challenging tasks.
+Do not worry if you struggle to complete some exercises, we will go over them at the begining of the next session.

 - Session 1
     1. Introduction to Python